Sundaybrian/wissenpos/README.md

         return {
             pets: {
+                // HasManyRelation: Use this relation when the related model has the foreign key
                 relation: Model.HasManyRelation,
                 // The related model.
 This can be either a Model
                 // subclass constructor or an absolute file path